3D Rendering Production Process

 Creation Process

 A project begins when a client contacts a studio and formulates a technical assignment.
-The client also submits all the necessary references, such as location maps, photos, sketches, CAD drafts, specifications on materials, etc. After that, CGI specialists begin the architectural rendering process.
+The client also submits all the necessary references, such as location maps, photos, sketches, CAD drafts, specifications on materials, etc. After that, CGI specialists begin the architectural visualization process.
 First, they create 3D models.
 Then, they choose the best points of view for the images and add lighting and shading accordingly.

 Next, CGI artists select secondary objects for the scenes, such as decorations, following the client’s requests.
 When everything is in place, they apply photorealistic textures to the models, tweak the lighting, and generate the renders.
 At this point, architectural CGI is basically ready.
 This is when they enter the final stage of the process, which is post-production.
 Essentially, it involves making minor improvements like adjusting brightness, contrast, and adding special effects.